gsauthof/utility/README.md

 This repository contains a collection of command line utilities.

 - arsort       - topologically sort static libraries
+- benchmark.sh - run a command multiple times and report stats
+- benchmark.py - run a command multiple times and report stats (more features)
 - lockf        - protect command execution with a lock
 - pwhatch      - generate secure and easy to communicate passwords
 - silence      - silence stdout/stderr unless command fails
 - silencce     - C++ implementation of silence

 For example: